bamlab/react-native-project-config/README.md

 ## Presentation

-The goal of the project is too have a set of configuration files that can be easily imported into a new project, which would reduce the burden of starting new projects.
+The goal of the project is to have a set of configuration files that can be easily imported into a new project, which would reduce the burden of starting new projects.

 This repo uses [lerna](https://lerna.js.org/) to maintain, version and publish various packages for configuring ESLint and Typescript.